UPPMAX/programming_formalisms/docs/introductions/sdlc_tools.md

 ### Collaboration (with GitHub)

+??? question "Why?"

     - Someone has given you access to a repository online and **you want to contribute** to it.
     - Quite easy to make a **copy and send a change back**.

 ??? info "Why GitHub?"